danburzo/grunt-recipes/chapters/05 - Watch for changes.md

 Now go ahead and change one of your Sass files, and notice that the `sass` task is run.
 At the same time, if a Handlebars template changes, the `handlebars` task is run.

+__Note:__ In our example, we're running a single task with each change, but in effect the `tasks` option can take an array of tasks to be run in sequence.
+You can even include specific targets for each task, e.g.:

+	watch: {
+        sass: {
+            files: ['scss/**/*.scss'],
+            tasks: ['sass:all', 'csslint:all']
+        }
+    }

 #### A note about persistent tasks